-CONSTRUCTION ALERT: Construction activities will be ongoing from March 2023 - September 2023.
+CONSTRUCTION ALERT: Construction activities will be ongoing at the main access road on the Pennovation Works campus through September 2023.
 During this time, a traffic detour pattern will be in effect.

 2021 marks the fifth anniversary of Pennovation Works, the University’s business incubator and laboratory space.
 Here we take a look at highlights from its research, commercialization, and community activity and celebrate the evolution of the site over the last five years.